yegor256/blog/_drafts/exceptions.md

   - exceptions java
 ---

-I don't know whether it's an anti-pattern or just a common and a very popular mistake, but I see it everywhere and simply must write about it.
+I don't know whether it's an anti-pattern or just a common and very popular mistake, but I see it everywhere and simply must write about it.
 I'm talking about exception catching without re-throwing.
 I'm talking about something like this Java code: